 - As a courtesy to your fellow MBAs, do not hold more than three active offers at one time

-Unlike during the OCI process, the MBA Career Management Group cannot require companies to adhere to the above-stated guidelines, but we do partner with you to help request decision extensions if possible.
+- Please note that the MBA Career Management Group cannot require companies to adhere to the above-stated guidelines but we do partner with you to help request decision extensions if possible.
 We encourage you to make an appointment with a coach to discuss whether or not you wish to negotiate, and if you need to ask for an extension to their deadline.

 Declining an Offer